 C++ String rfind

-This function is used to find the string for the last occurrence of the sequence specified by its arguments.
+This function is utilized to locate the string representing the final instance of the sequence defined by its parameters.

 Syntax

 Consider a string 'str' and key string 's'.
-Syntax would be:
+The syntax should be:

 str.rfind(s);